CSCI4850/S20-team0-project/README.md

 # Read the Demo

 ### 1. Read the Demo
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To see the performance of our trained models check out the demo here:
+To see the performance of our trained models check out the demo here: demo.ipynb
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;demo.ipynb

 # Demo: Option B    (Slow ~3 days)
 # Download Data, Normalize Data, and use Pretrained Models

 ### 1. Download the Data
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NOTE* The dataset is ONLY available by request--a request may take several days to process.
+NOTE* The dataset is ONLY available by request--a request may take several days to process.
 Follow the instructions here to request the data: https://www.med.upenn.edu/cbica/brats2019/registration.html

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before running the demo, you will need to download the data, place it at the same level in the file structure as the cloned repo
+Before running the demo, you will need to download the data, place it at the same level in the file structure as the cloned repo

 ### 2. Normalize the Data
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run the jupyter notebook named normalize_and_save_all_data.ipynb to save the normalized data.
+Run the jupyter notebook named normalize_and_save_all_data.ipynb to save the normalized data.

 This should produce a file structure like: